- Treating acne scarring

 Most of our clients need only a single treatment to start seeing substantial changes in their skin.

-Clinical evidence shows that a set of 3-5 Fraxel treatments, with 2-4 weeks between each, is ideal for producing long-term improvement and long-lasting results.
+Clinical evidence shows that a course of 3-5 Fraxel treatments, 4-6 weeks between each, is ideal for producing long-term improvement and long-lasting results.

 You'll speak with a Doctor or Nurse about your background and medical history at your initial consultation.
 They will ensure that Fraxel treatment will fulfill your goals and may recommend that you undertake a course of topical retinoids to prepare your skin for the treatment.
 A test patch may be treated to gauge your skin's reaction to the Fraxel laser; and you would make a follow-up appointment after this test patch.